matiasWanntorp/sieve-doc/docs/source/usage.rst

 Need help to writing the running command line ?
 -----------------------------------------------

-We have developped the shiny app sieve_commandline to generate the commande line with graphics interface.
+We have developed the shiny app with a `'command_generator' <https://lascauxzelia.shinyapps.io/sieve_app/>`_ tab that can easily generate the command line with a graphical interface.